17media/arfoundation-samples/README.md

 * ARKit Face Tracking ([documentation](https://docs.unity3d.com/Packages/com.unity.xr.arkit-face-tracking@4.2/manual/index.html))
 * ARFoundation ([documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.2/manual/index.html))

+Note: When you first load this project, you may receive a modal dialog asking you if you want to use the new Input backends.
+Select "no" when given this popup.

 ## What version should I use?

 | Unity Version | ARFoundation Version |